Harvard Crimson baseball: Current coaching staff

-Harvard's coaching staff for the 2019 Season consisted of head coach Bill Decker and assistant coaches Bryan Stark, Brady Kirkpatrick, Kyle Decker and Morgan Brown.
+Harvard's coaching staff for the 2025 Season consisted of head coach Bill Decker and assistant coaches Nate Cole, Kyle Decker, Michael Slattery, and Morgan Brown.

 Bill Decker

 Bill Decker has been the program's head coach since the start of the 2013 season.
 A 1984 graduate of Ithaca College, Decker's coaching career began with assistant positions at Division III schools Wesleyan (CT) and Macalester.
 After these, he was named the head coach at Trinity (CT) for the start of the 1991 season.
 Decker spent 22 seasons at Trinity, compiling a 529–231 record.
 He was named New England Coach of the Year and NESCAC Coach of the Year four times each.
-Under him, Trinity appeared in nine NCAA Tournaments and won five NESCAC Tournament titles.
+Under him, Trinity appeared in nine NCAA tournaments and won five NESCAC Tournament titles.
 In the 2008 season, the team nearly went undefeated, in the end finishing at 45–1 and winning the Division III National Championship.

-Assistant coaches

-Bryan Stark joined the Harvard baseball team as an assistant coach in the fall of 2014 after two seasons at Navy in the same capacity.
-Stark was promoted to Associate Head Coach in the summer of 2019.
-In 2019, Stark was a member of the staff that coached the Crimson to its first Ivy League title and NCAA appearance since 2005.
-Seven members of the team earned Ivy League honors, including Jake Suddelson, who was named Ivy League Player of the Year.
-Stark and the Harvard staff were instrumental in helping two of its players, Patrick McColl and Hunter Bigge, become MLB draft selections.
-In his fourth season with the Crimson, Stark accompanied a successful Harvard team to a Beanpot Championship title—its first since 2014 and fifth in program history — and its most wins since 2005 with a 22–20 overall record.
-Harvard tied for third in the conference with a record of 12–9, with contribution from seven All-Ivy players and four NEIBA All-New England selections.
-In 2018, Stark was a part of the coaching staff that helped Noah Zavolas and Simon Rosenblum-Larson become 2018 MLB Draft picks for the Seattle Mariners and Tampa Bay Rays, respectively.
-In addition, the team was recognized for the NCAA Academic Progress Rate Public Recognition Award, with 21 players recognized by the ECAC for academic accomplishments.
-In 2016, Stark helped Harvard to their most successful season since 2010, going 17–24 overall, and 9–11 in Ivy League play.
-Under his mentorship, John Fallon and Matt Rothenberg emerged as dangerous threats in the Harvard lineup.
-In his first season at Harvard, he played a key role in helping the team to an 18–24 record in the 2015 season, giving the program its most wins since 2007.